The Hartogs extension phenomenon for holomorphic parabolic and reductive geometries: Example: Hopf manifolds

+For example, if the affine connection is holomorphic on a complex manifold, the biholomorphisms preserving a point and the connection are simultaneously complex linear in the holomorphic geodesic normal coordinates.
+Similarly any compact group of diffeomorphisms preserving a point must preserve a Riemannian metric, so an affine connection, so lie in the orthogonal group in suitable geodesic normal coordinates, recovering Bochner's theorem \cite{Bochner:1945}.

-\begin{lemma} A primary Hopf manifold $M=M_f$ admits a holomorphic affine connection if and only if, after perhaps replacing $f$ by a conjugate, $f$ is a linear map.
-Suppose further that $f$ is diagonalizable with eigenvalues $\lambda_1, \lambda_2, \dots, \lambda_n$.
-The moduli space of holomorphic affine connections on $M$ has dimension equal to the number of relations of the form \( \lambda_i = \lambda_j \lambda_k \lambda^{\alpha}, \) for $1 \le i, j, k \le n$ and a multiindex $\alpha$.
-In particular, the generic Hopf manifold admits a unique holomorphic affine connection.
-Without loss of generality, the generic Hopf manifold is $M_f$ with $f$ linear, and this connection lifts to $\C{n}$ to be the standard flat affine connection $\nabla_{\partial_{z_j}} = \partial_{z_j}$. \end{lemma} \begin{proof} Any holomorphic connection $\nabla$ on the tangent bundle of a Hopf manifold $M=M_f$ must lift to $\C{n}\wo{0}$.
-It then differs from the standard Euclidean connection on $\C{n}$ by a holomorphic 1-form valued in $TM$.
-Apply Hartogs's extension theorem to this 1-form: the connection holomorphically extends to an $f$-invariant holomorphic connection on $\C{n}$.
-The exponential map will therefore also be invariant, and then clearly the exponential map will satisfy
+\begin{lemma} Any Hopf manifold \(M\) admits a holomorphic affine connection if and only if it is biholomorphic to a linear Hopf manifold. \end{lemma} \begin{proof} If \(\dimC{M}=1\) then \(M\) is an elliptic curve, so a linear Hopf manifold, and admits a holomorphic affine connection; so assume that \(\dimC{M} \ge 2\).
+Any holomorphic connection \(\nabla\) on the tangent bundle of a Hopf manifold \(M=M_{\Gamma}\) lifts to \(\C{n}\wo{0}\).
+The connection then differs from the standard Euclidean connection on \(\C{n}\) by a holomorphic 1-form valued in \(TM\).
+Apply Hartogs's extension theorem to this 1-form: the connection holomorphically extends to a \(\Gamma\)-invariant holomorphic connection on \(\C{n}\).
+Therefore the exponential map identifies all \(f \in \Gamma\) near \(0\) with linear maps. \end{proof}

-Therefore the exponential map will identify $f$ near $0$ with a linear map, and so $f$ is linearizable by the Poincar\'e--Dulac theorem.
-Therefore a primary Hopf manifold $M=M_f$ admits a holomorphic affine connection just when $f$ is a linearizable map.
-Assume then that $f$ is linear, say $f=g_0 \in \GL{n,\C{}}$, and diagonalizable with eigenvalues $\lambda_1, \lambda_2, \dots, \lambda_n$.
-Then $g_0$-invariance of a connection is precisely that the Christoffel symbols, expanded into a multiindex Taylor series
+To each holomorphic affine connection, say with curvature \(K^i_{jk\ell}\), we associate the unsymmetrized Ricci tensor with components \(K^k_{jk\ell}\), which splits into symmetric and antisymmetric tensors.
+On any linear Hopf manifold, this tensor vanishes because it lifts to a holomorphic tensor on \(\C{n}\) invariant under a strictly contracting map; the affine connections on a Hopf manifold are Ricci flat.
+Similarly, the torsion, with components \(t^i_{jk}\), has a trace \(t^k_{jk}\), which vanishes.